Diauxic growth: Aerobic fermentation

 In the case of the baker's or brewer's yeast Saccharomyces cerevisiae growing on glucose with plenty of aeration, the diauxic growth pattern is commonly observed in batch culture.
 During the first growth phase, when there is plenty of glucose and oxygen available, the yeast cells prefer glucose fermentation to aerobic respiration, in a phenomenon known as aerobic fermentation.
-Although aerobic respiration may seem a more energetically-efficient pathway to grow on glucose, it is in fact a rather inefficient way to increase biomass as most of the carbon in the glucose is oxidized to carbon dioxide rather than incorporated into new amino acids or fatty acids.
+Although aerobic respiration may seem a more energetically-efficient pathway (higher cell mass yield per glucose consumed) to grow on glucose, fermentation is the faster pathway for the yeast cells to growth (i.e. higher growth rate) and hence preferred.
 Contrary to the more commonly invoked Pasteur effect, this phenomenon is closer to the Warburg effect observed in faster growing tumors.

 The intracellular genetic regulatory mechanisms have evolved to enforce this choice, as fermentation provides a faster anabolic growth rate for the yeast cells than the aerobic respiration of glucose, which favors catabolism.
 After glucose is depleted, the fermentative product ethanol is oxidised in a noticeably slower second growth phase, if oxygen is available.